JacksonSearle/DRAGN-Server/README.md

 Run main.py to run the server.
 If there is no game frontend, run move.py to simulate a frontend moving each of the NPC's.

 If you are using chatgpt, type this into your terminal so it works: "export OPENAI_API_KEY=<API_KEY>" where <API_KEY> is your actual API key.
 This will keep your API key seperate from the repository as it will only exist on your system.

+At this point, the system does work.
+It is very very simmilar to what Stanford described in their paper linked above.
+It makes a lot of API calls and takes a while, but we are working on making it more efficient in the future.